mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/vue_refs_focus_management/index.md

 So that's it for focus management, and for our app!
 Congratulations for working your way through all our Vue tutorials.
 In the next article we'll round things off with some further resources to take your Vue learning further.

+> [!NOTE]
-> **Note:** If you need to check your code against our version, you can find a finished version of the sample Vue app code in our todo-vue repository.
+> If you need to check your code against our version, you can find a finished version of the sample Vue app code in our todo-vue repository.
 For a running live version, see <https://mdn.github.io/todo-vue/>.

 {{PreviousMenuNext("Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Vue_conditional_rendering","Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Vue_resources", "Learn/Tools_and_testing/Client-side_JavaScript_frameworks")}}